Kvilt1/glasir_timetable/README.md

 - Processes multiple homework items simultaneously for faster extraction
 - Configurable batch size (via `--batch-size` parameter) to balance performance and server load
-- Automatic fallback to sequential processing if parallel extraction fails
-- Comprehensive error handling and reporting
+- Optimized for performance with JavaScript-based extraction

-## Output Formats
+## Output Format

-### New Event-Centric Format (Default)

-The new event-centric format organizes data around individual events (classes), making it easier to integrate with calendar applications.
+The application outputs data in a standardized event-centric format that organizes data around individual events (classes), making it easier to integrate with calendar applications.
 This format uses camelCase property names and standardized ISO 8601 date formats.

 ```json
 {